onzag/itemize/docs/tutorials/airbnb/03-editing.md

 custom.edit_success = la unidad ha sido editada exitosamente
 ```

-Now you need to run both `npm run build-data` and `npm run webpack-dev` and refresh your page, try to check out a listing.
+Now you need to run both `npm run build-data` and `npm run esbuild-dev` and refresh your page, try to check out a listing.

 And if you click a listing now, and get to its edit url you should find yourself into a functional edit page, images and all, and requally realtime.